Preston-Landers/QuietPlaces/Readme.md

 ## Prerequisites to Build ##

 * JDK 1.6
-* Android SDK installed
+* Android SDK installed:
     * Android SDK Platform/Build Tools
     * Android API 19
     * Android Support Library
     * Google Play Services
 * Either: a Java IDE that includes Gradle such as IntelliJ IDEA 13 or Android Studio.
     * OR a Gradle install if you wish to build from the command line
 * Obtain a new pair of API keys as described below.